Hi! I’m Sarah, and I’m a writer and mom living in Los Angeles. I also got sober in my 20s and have been writing about it ever since.

-Before getting sober, I actually did dabble in breaks from alcohol.
+Before I gave up alcohol, I dabbled in breaks from alcohol.
 I was obsessed with moderation and trying to figure out how to drink “normally.”
 A couple of weeks or a month without alcohol here or there, I thought, served as proof that I didn’t have a “real” drinking problem.
 Which was a relief!
 Because people who have big problems with alcohol can’t just go a month without drinking, right?
-Well, I could.
-But every time I resumed drinking again, I picked right back up where I left off.
-Binge drinking, blackouts, hangovers, shame.
-Addressing the root causes of my drinking — external stressors, anxiety, not enough to eat before taking a few shots — wasn’t enough.
-Call it an allergy or a chemical reaction, but once I start drinking, something in my brain just wants more and it’s really hard for me to stop.
-Which is why removing alcohol from the equation entirely was the only way I could be free.

 My book, Drinking Games, offers a deeper look at my first three years without alcohol — dating, friendships, work, wellness culture, living in NYC — and how sobriety changed everything.

-Dry January Only Delayed My Sobriety (Bustle)
+Dry January Only Delayed My Sobriety (an essay I wrote for Bustle)

 Local recovery meetings are always free and available to anyone who has a desire to stop drinking ❤️ you can search “AA" + the name of your city for a full list!